 - 1. Inspect the relief valve and lift the lever to verify flow.
 Before operating any relief valve, ensure that it is piped with its discharge in a safe area to avoid severe scald potential.
-Read Section 5 - Hydronic Piping before proceeding further.
+Read Section 5 - Hydronic Piping before proceeding further. - ▲ WARNING Safety relief valves should be re-inspected AT LEAST ONCE EVERY THREE YEARS by a licensed plumbing contractor

-Safety relief valves should be re-inspected AT LEAST ONCE EVERY THREE YEARS, by a licensed plumbing contractor or authorized inspection agency, to ensure that the product has not been affected by corrosive water conditions and to ensure that the valve and discharge line have not been altered or tampered with Certain naturally occurring illegally. conditions may corrode the valve or its components over time, rendering the valve inoperative.
+AT LEAST ONCE EVERY THREE YEARS, by a licensed plumbing contractor or authorized inspection agency, to ensure that the product has not been affected by corrosive water conditions and to ensure that the valve and discharge line have not been altered or tampered with illegally.
+Certain naturally occurring conditions may corrode the valve or its components over time, rendering the valve inoperative.
 Such conditions are not detectable unless the valve and its components are physically removed and inspected.
 This inspection must only be conducted by a plumbing contractor or authorized inspection agency - not by the owner.
 Failure to re-inspect the boiler relief valve as directed could result in unsafe pressure buildup, which can result in severe personal injury, death, or substantial property damage.